-Biaze Houston joined the PLE team in Summer of 2021 and previously served as a director in Aurora Public Schools, where she led the development support for curriculum and instruction in Math, ELA, Health, Science, Social Studies, and electives.
+Biaze Houston previously served as a director in Aurora Public Schools, where she led the development support for curriculum and instruction in Math, ELA, Health, Science, Social Studies, and electives.
 Dr. Houston also led the system-wide scaling of the district's assessment strategy through the execution of the Data-Driven Instructional practices model; the programming, identification, and advanced learning plan development and implementation by the Gifted and Talented district team; and the planning & execution of associated professional learning for school-based and central office educators across the district.

 Biaze has over a decade of school-level experience as a teacher, teacher leader, assistant principal, and principal.
 As a middle school principal and PLE participant, Biaze and her staff earned the Center of Excellence Award from the Colorado Department of Education for the level of growth achieved as a Title I school in 2017 and 2019, moving off the state accountability clock to the highest state performance rating.